MultiSafepay/docs/content/payment-methods/pay-after-delivery.md

 ## New Gateway

-The old gateway "_PAYAFTER_" is deprecated in favor of the new gateway "_BNPL_MF_" (similar to the [Pay After Delivery Installments](https://docs.multisafepay.com/docs/pay-after-delivery-installments)]) product line.
+The old gateway "PAYAFTER" is deprecated in favor of the new gateway "BNPL_MF" (similar to the [Pay After Delivery Installments](https://docs.multisafepay.com/docs/pay-after-delivery-installments)]) product line.

 ### API integrations

- Switch the gateway code in either redirect or direct transactions to "_BNPL_MF_".
+ Switch the gateway code in either redirect or direct transactions to "BNPL_MF".
  For _direct_ transaction requests, _bank account_ is no longer required.

 ### Plugin integrations

-- Configure "_BNPL_MF_"
+- Configure "BNPL_MF" gateway.
-- deactivate "_PAYAFTER_" gateway.
+- deactivate "PAYAFTER" gateway.

 ### Redirect or Components

-Configure in your plugin integration "_BNPL_MF_" and deactivate "_PAYAFTER_" gateway in the MultiSafepay Control Panel.
+Configure in your plugin integration "BNPL_MF" and deactivate "PAYAFTER" gateway in the MultiSafepay Control Panel.

 **Questions?**
 Contact our MultiFactor support at [klantenservice@multifactor.nl](mailto:klantenservice@multifactor.nl).